Ultimate Guides > The Ultimate Guide to Financial Advocacy

 Most of the time, these needs stem from a crisis point such as a parent falling and ending up in a hospital.
 If you provide customers with the right tools ahead of time, the crisis won’t be felt as acutely.
 As Unconventional Ventures Co-founder Theodora Lau says, “Just like putting a 529 in place for children for higher education, there is no reason why financial caregiving for parents can’t follow a similar route.”
 This task becomes even more urgent as Baby Boomers are set to retire en masse over the coming decade and their children become caregivers.
 Lau adds, “The technology is there for us to help these 40+ million family caregivers — if we are willing.”

 So, are your customers prepared for their retirement or their parents’ retirement?
 Are they taking full advantage of their 401(k) match?
 Do they even know whether their company offers a match?
 Have you suggested that they create a will?
+Most importantly, do you offer data-driven products that automatically factor each customer’s long-term plans into account?
 These questions are all essential if you’re going to be a true financial advocate.

 Everyone needs some form of protection against unwanted disasters —but not everyone knows the details of the protection they have and the protection they lack.
 By providing a checklist of what ideal protection looks like depending on life stage and financial situation, you can give your customers the peace of mind they need.